-When you build your investment portfolio, you need to know it constructed in a way that suits you and your financial goals.
+When you build your investment portfolio, you need to make sure that it is constructed in a way that suits you and your financial goals.
 The composition of the investments within your portfolio should reflect your risk level and the market conditions of the time.

-Strategic asset allocation defines the long-term goals of the portfolio, whilst the tactical strategy makes the most of any alternative options along the way.
-ETFs can be used as the crucial building blocks of your portfolio to reach your long-term goals, whilst their flexibility and liquidity means they can make the most of shorter-term market trends.
+Strategic asset allocation defines the long-term goals of the portfolio, while the tactical strategy makes the most of any alternative options along the way.
+ETF trading can be used as a crucial building block of your portfolio to reach your long-term goals.
+Their flexibility and liquidity allow you to make the most of shorter-term market trends.

-When you’re picking which ETFs to include in your portfolio, you need to look at the benchmark it’s tracking and monitor its efficiency.
+When you’re choosing which ETFs to include in your portfolio, you need to look at the benchmark it’s tracking and monitor its efficiency.
 How much will it charge you in fees?
 What’s the tracking difference or volatility of its performance?
-You also need to make sure you’re getting the diversity you’re paying for.
+You also need to make sure you’re getting the diversification you’re paying for.

 The ETF universe is huge, and your options are growing by the day.
-It can feel intimidating when you’re trying to pick the best investments that will help you and your family.
+It can feel intimidating when you’re trying to pick the best investments to help you reach your ultimate goals.

-Investing by yourself takes in-depth knowledge, skill, and quite a bit of money to do successfully.
-Many investors prefer to give their money to the experts to invest for them.
+Investing on your own takes in-depth knowledge, skill, and quite a bit of money to do successfully.
+This is why many investors often prefer to rely on experts to invest for them.

-At Moneyfarm, we build and manage your portfolios, rebalancing them to keep it in line with your requirements.
-We use ETFs to build out portfolios, to provide a low-cost, transparent, flexible and efficient investment solution to our customers.
+At Moneyfarm, we build and manage portfolios to keep them in line with your requirements.
+We use ETFs to build our portfolios, providing a low-cost, transparent, flexible and efficient investment solution for our customers.

-Each portfolio is specifically constructed to match your investor profile, and help you reach your goals.
+Each portfolio is specifically constructed to match your investor profile, and help you reach your personal goals.

 Once you invest your money, you can focus on the important things in life.
-Our team of experts monitor the markets daily on your behalf, analysing any investment opportunities, and executing trades – you don’t need to do a thing.
+Our team of experts monitor the markets daily on your behalf, analysing investment opportunities and executing trades – you don’t have to worry about a thing.